Introduced by Brian Corcoran, Managing Editor, Emmanuel Research Review

 The Boston Education Collaborative's Partnership with Boston Public Schools

 Exciting New Partnership for the BEC and Boston Public Schools

-When Boston's Mayor Thomas M. Menino and Boston Public Schools (BPS) Superintendant Carol R. Johnson launched a new initiative called the Circle of Promise in January of 2010, BPS appointed Brian Barnes, a former BPS teacher and administrator as the corrdinator for the program.
+When Boston’s Mayor Thomas M. Menino and Boston Public Schools (BPS) Superintendent Carol R. Johnson launched a new initiative called the Circle of Promise in January of 2010, BPS appointed Brian Barnes, a former BPS teacher and administrator as the coordinator for the program.
 Brian’s main initial emphasis was to support existing partnerships and create new partnerships within the Circle's geographic area, which includes 47 schools.

-In the process of reaching out to principals and leaders of many faith-based institutions in Greater Boston, Brian contacted EGC because he knew about the Boston Church Directory, which he thought would be a helpful resource in finding potential community partners.
-Erik Nordbye, ministry associate in field research in our Applied Research department, not only helped him with the directory information but also passed along his information to Ruth Wong, director of EGC's Boston Education Collaborative (BEC), whose mission aligns well with the Circle of Promise goals.
+In the process of reaching out to principals and leaders of many faith-based institutions in Greater Boston, Brian contacted EGC because he knew about the Boston Church Directory, a publication and online resource of EGC, which he thought would be a helpful resource in finding potential community partners.
+Erik Nordbye, ministry associate in field research in our Applied Research department at that time, not only helped him with the directory information but also passed along his information to Ruth Wong, director of EGC’s Boston Education Collaborative (BEC), whose mission aligns well with the Circle of Promise goals.

 Ruth contacted Brian and subsequently became a part of his advisory committee, working along with him and others toward some of the key early efforts of the Circle of Promise.
 EGC’s network and Brian’s own network complemented one another well, and Brian and Ruth had a natural sense of shared purpose in bringing together faith-based and school partners.
 Ruth was particularly excited for this partnership because the BPS Office of Community Engagement and Circle of Promise (CECoP) was extending an invitation to the entire community to support schools and families.